-Description: Agreement for employment of Dr. Heather Wilson, as following input by the Executive Vice Chancellor for Academic Affairs and approval by the Board of Regents.
+Description: Agreement for employment of Dr. Heather Wilson, as President of The University of Texas at El Paso.
+The President reports to the Chancellor and shall hold office without fixed term, subject to the pleasure of the Chancellor following input by the Executive Vice Chancellor for Academic Affairs and approval by the Board of Regents.
 During her Presidency, Dr. Wilson will hold an appointment as Professor, with Tenure, in the College of Business Administration at The University of Texas at El Paso without compensation.
 The employment agreement is on the following pages.